WorkflowConversion/CTDConverter/README.md

 * Purpose: Include external macros files.
 * Short/long version: `-m` / `--macros`
-* Required: yes.
+* Required: no.
+* Default: `macros.xml`
 * Taken values: List of paths of macros files to include.

 *ToolConfig* supports elaborate sections such as `<stdio>`, `<requirements>`, etc., that are identical across tools of the same suite.
 Macros files assist in the task of including external xml sections into *ToolConfig* files.
 For more information about the syntax of macros files, see: https://wiki.galaxyproject.org/Admin/Tools/ToolConfigSyntax#Reusing_Repeated_Configuration_Elements

 There are some macros that are required, namely `stdio`, `requirements` and `advanced_options`.
-A template macro file is included under `support_files/macros.xml`.
-Although this is a required file, it can be edited to suit your needs and you could add extra macros or leave it as it is and include additional files.
+A template macro file is included in [macros.xml].
+It can be edited to suit your needs and you could add extra macros or leave it as it is and include additional files.

 Every macro found in the included files and in `support_files/macros.xml` will be expanded.
 Users are responsible for copying the given macros files in their corresponding galaxy folders.